 How to Make Beef Stock

-This post can show you How to Make Beef Stock, and turning scraps of beef and vegetables into homemade stock is a great weekend activity, and it will make your house smell great!
+This post can show you How to Make Beef Stock, and turning scraps of beef and vegetables into homemade beef stock is a great weekend activity, and it will make your house smell great!

 Ingredients